Blog Background

 Learning to be in the world is not an easy thing for most of us, and it is the dignity and grace with which we hold and live our lives that is the testament of our souls.

 One of those souls is my Sister-in-law, Kathy.
 She has cancer, and is doing all that she can to work with the disease.
 One of her works was to create a list of things she wants to do before her time here on Earth comes to its end.
 Of the many things on her list, she came to us, my partner Joe and I, and asked if we would help her complete one of these items, which is to travel to Europe with her husband and two children.
 She asked us as both of us have been to Europe many times, and I have lived there twice, once in London and once in Paris.
-So we've been talking about it, and her niece Jennifer will join us, making a group of seven, and about where to go and what they want to see: London, Paris, Lourdes, and Rome.
+So we've been talking about it, and her niece Allison will join us, making a group of seven, and about where to go and what they want to see: London, Paris, Lourdes, and Rome.
 I created a tour that will to that and a bit more.

 Kathy and I were talking one day about her illness and she told me that in some ways she was relieved, that having cancer only underscored something we all learn: Life starts and stops.